AXIS A1610 Network Door Controller

 All Axis Video MIB traps are enabled when you turn on SNMP v1 and v2c traps.
 For more information, see AXIS OS Portal > SNMP.

 • v3: SNMP v3 is a more secure version, which provides encryption and secure passwords.
 To use SNMP v3, we recommend you to activate HTTPS, as the password is then sent through HTTPS.
-This also prevents unauthorized parties to access unencrypted SNMP v1 and v2c traps.
+This also prevents unauthorized parties’ access to unencrypted SNMP v1 and v2c traps.
 If you use SNMP v3, you can set up traps through the SNMP v3 management application.

 • Password for the account “initial”: Enter the SNMP password for the account named “initial”.
 Although the password can be sent without activating HTTPS, we don’t recommend it.
 The SNMP v3 password can only be set once, and preferably only when HTTPS is enabled.
 Once the password is set, the password field is no longer displayed.
 To set the password again, you must reset the device to factory default settings.